 Some believe that beet pulp is really just a filler.
 However, it is a very digestible feed and great for horses that have insulin problems such as Cushing's, horses that have dental problems like missing teeth, or are otherwise "hard keepers."

 How Do You Feed Horses Beet Pulp?

-Although you can feed dry beet pulp, try feeding soaked beet pulp during the winter months.
+Although you can feed dry beet pulp, try feeding soaked beet pulp, because it's a good way to add water to the digestive system.
 Mix one part beet pulp to four parts water.
-If you want to feed quickly, you can use hot water and it will expand within 15 minutes.
+If you want to feed quickly, you can use hot water, and it will expand within 15 minutes.
 Just be sure it's cooled off before feeding.
 Don't let it sit wet in feed tubs as it will ferment quickly.
 Ontario Dehy Inc., manufacturers of beet pulp for horses, recommends feeding up to 1.5 to 2 percent of your horse's body weight per day.

 Benefits Of Beet Pulp For Horses.
 Kentucky Equine Research